noahc3/Homebrew-Guide/usingcfw/installnsps/installnsps-goldtree.rst

 8. Choose **'Install Driver'** or **'Replace Driver'** or **'Reinstall Driver'** (the big button).
 Wait for this process to finish.

 9. Close Zadig.

+10. Disconnect and reconnect your Switch

+    * Goldleaf should now say 'USB connection detected'.
+If it doesn't, close Goldleaf and try again.

 Step 2: Install NSP with Goldtree